ada-url/ada/README.md

 - **Test**: `ctest --output-on-failure --test-dir build`

 Windows users need additional flags to specify the build configuration, e.g. `--config Release`.

-### Installing ICU

-For macOS, you may install it with [brew](https://brew.sh) using `brew install icu4c`.
-Linux users may install ICU according to the their distribution: under Ubuntu, the command is `apt-get install -y libicu-dev`.

 ### Amalgamation